 There is no lift access beyond the first floor.

 Children can do colouring and drawing in the Courtyard at East Quay at anytime.
-See the tray on the condiments table for more information and materials.
+Ask in the shop for more information and resources.

 There is easy access for pushchairs via the courtyard, or the first floor footbridge from the England Coast Path.

-Enjoy breakfast, lunch and evening platters* from the East Quay Kitchen, located on the ground floor. *Evening platters are only served Thursday-Saturday.
+Enjoy breakfast, lunch and an evening menu* from the East Quay Kitchen, located on the ground floor. *Evening meals are only served Friday & Saturday.

 Toilets and baby changing facilities are available on the ground and first floor (with lift access).
 An ambulant toilet is also located on the ground floor.